RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You use it because you need to know the branch you’re working in, it would cause problems to share a branch with another developer.<br>
+You use it because you need to know the branch you’re working in, it would cause problems to share a branch with another developer.<br><br>

 ## git checkout <branch_name>
 ### What it does